All Episodes

 And I stayed longer than any other event, and I still got crap when I left.

-Next year, we're gonna let you plan it.
+Next year, we're going to let you plan it.

-I'm sure it'll be just a good one.
+I'm sure it'll be a lot of fun.

 You plan the party.

-I mean, the on the top of the revelation that Loretta Lynch knows the fix is in on Hillary's email probe.
+I mean, on the top of the revelation, Loretta Lynch knows the fixes in on Hillary's email probe.

-We find out this morning, the FBI is claiming they somehow managed to lose you know, five months of text messages between Peter Strzok and his mistress girlfriend Lisa Page during the critical five-month period.
+We find out this morning the FBI is claiming they somehow managed to lose, you know, five months of text messages between Peter Strzok and his mistress girlfriend Lisa Page during the critical five-month period, you know, literally up to the day Robert Mueller is appointed.

 Now, did they use hammers or bleach bit?